Metrological detection of entanglement generated by non-Gaussian operations: Introduction

 \section{Introduction}

-Entanglement is considered one of the most striking breakthroughs of the 20th century science.
+Entanglement is considered one of the most striking breakthroughs of 20th century science.
 The gedanken experiment proposed by Einstein, Podolsky and Rosen in 1935 \cite{Einstein1935} pointed out the notion of inseparability of a state composed by two quantum particles spatially distanced with maximally correlated momenta and maximally anti-correlated positions.
 Nowadays, entanglement stands as a physical resource underpinning most of current development in quantum technologies \cite{Acin2018}.
 The efficient detection and measurement of entanglement is a very active area of quantum physics \cite{Horodecki2009}, being far from simple especially for continuous variable (CV) systems which involve physical quantities with a continuous spectrum of values \cite{Braunstein2005}.

 Multimode squeezed states of light are the cornerstone of CV quantum networks \cite{Larsen2019, Asavanant2019}.
 They exhibit Gaussian statistics and their entanglement properties are completely specified by their covariance matrix.
-Criteria and witnesses for this Gaussian entanglement have been proposed and tested for decades \cite{Duan2000, Simon2000, vanLoock2003}.
+Criteria and witnesses for this Gaussian entanglement have been proposed and tested for decades \DBR{\cite{Duan2000, Simon2000, Giovanetti2003, vanLoock2003,Abiuso2021}}.
 However, Gaussian entanglement can always be undone with passive linear optics, a phenomenon generally refereed to as passive separabiliy \cite{Walschaers2017}.
 It was recently found that one requires states that are not passively separable as a resource for a quantum computational advantage \cite{Chabaud2022}.
-Because all Gaussian states are passively separable, we can always find mode bases in which the covariance matrix of the state will not show any direct signature of entanglement.
-Yet, if the state is not passively separable, even the modes in those bases must be entangled.
-Because this entanglement is fully hidden in the non-Gaussian features of the state, we will here refer to it as non-Gaussian entanglement \cite{Namiki2012, Walschaers2021}.
-The goal of this work is to find a practical way to detect this type of non-Gaussian entanglement.
+Because all Gaussian states are passively separable, we can always find mode bases in which the covariance matrix of the state will not show any direct signature of entanglement. {Yet, this is not the case for the class of \DBR{non}-passively-separable states, where those changes of basis do not disentangle the state}.
+Because this entanglement is generated by non-Gaussian operations and hidden in the non-Gaussian features of the state, we will here refer to it as \textit{non-Gaussian entanglement} \cite{Namiki2012, Walschaers2021}.
+The goal of this work is to find a practical way to detect this \DBR{non-Gaussian entanglement.}